 Rio Carnival for Free

 Of course millions of locals never go to the Sambadrome and the Balls.
 The free way to celebrate Carnival is to join in the street parties and street parades.
 It is not a time for cars or quiet nights.
 Streets are closed down and the revellers congregate to have fun.

 Remember though, that if you do go out to these, take enough money for the night, in a roll (no wallet) and stick it into underwear or interior pockets safely.
 Leave valuables behind.
 Only take your cell phone if you have somewhere safe to store it and expect to walk back from wherever you get to.

 The Carnival will be from 21 to 29 February, 2020.

 British Airways has flights from London.
 US carriers American, Delta and United fly from many cities including: Los Angeles, New York and Miami.
 Norwegian Air will start flights to Rio from London Gatwick in 2019, but sadly not in time for the Carnival.

-If you are looking for accommodation for the Rio Carnival then try our Hotel Booking Portal.
+If you are looking for accommodation for the Rio Carnival then fill in the form below.
 Special offers on Rio Carnival tours can be found here and here.
 A good website for planning your trip is: http://www.riocarnival.net/